influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     and defines a `Main()` function that calls `Write.WriteLineProtocol()`.
     The `dotnet` CLI recognizes `Program.Main()` as the entry point for your program.

-7. To build and execute the program and write the line protocol to your {{% cloud-name %}} database, enter the following command in your terminal:
+7. To build and execute the program and write the line protocol to your {{% product-name %}} database, enter the following command in your terminal:

     ```sh
     dotnet run